VCCT-PROG2A-2025-G3/ChatbotPOE_GUI/README.md

-For console version: Place sound.wav and greeting.wav in bin/Debug/voicegreeting1.
+Place sound.wav and greeting.wav in the bin/Debug/voicegreeting1 directory.

-For GUI version: Place Sound1.wav and greeting.wav in bin/Debug/greeting1.